Helio-Wang/capybara/installation.rst

    pipenv install -d
    pipenv run python -OO -m PyInstaller main.py -F dist/./main

+For Windows 10 users: you also need to install pywin32-ctypes with ``pipenv install pywin32-ctypes``.

 Note that, although Pipenv automatically scans for the targeted Python version (Python 3.6), this may not give the desired result if you have multiple implementations of Python (for instance, CPython 3.6.8 and PyPy 3.6.9).
 In this case, you can specify the path to the correct Python version, for example: